Figure 1: Integrative modelling of infection cycles.

 We now try to apply the experience and methods of modelling molecular structures to modelling entire molecular processes and systems, such as viral infection cycles.
 During infection, viruses undergo complex life cycles, interact with molecular systems of their hosts, and disturb and hijack host molecular machines for their own purposes.
 We aim at creating comprehensive multi-scale models of entire infection cycles to discover host-pathogen interactions and identify which of them are the most crucial for infection.
 To this end, we integrate systems biology, 'multi-omics', data with structural information using novel systems biology and structural modelling methods.
 We then characterise the most promising interactions using bioinformatics and wet-lab experiments.

-Our lab is located in a brand-new infection biology institute, the Centre for Structural Systems Biology (CSSB), just next to EMBL Hamburg on the DESY campus.
+Our lab is located in the Centre for Structural Systems Biology (CSSB), just next to EMBL Hamburg on the DESY campus.
 We are an interdisciplinary team of scientists who combine bioinformatics with wet-lab experimentation.
 Our research is highly collaborative and involves common projects with other EMBL and CSSB groups, CSSB partners, and external groups.

 Future projects and goals